ayoayco/blog/_drafts/done-or-discipline.md

 Done or Discipline?
 Your Choice.

 I love getting things done.
-I have 2 blocks per week on my calendar named “MVAs; resched, don’t cancel”
+I have two big time blocks per week on my calendar named “MVAs; resched, don’t cancel”

 These are when I push forward the “Most Valuable Actions” from all action points I accumulate in all my interactions.